lukrycyfa/warehouse-reservations-canister/README.md

 * You could create extra accounts to interact with the canister after deployment via terminal.

-- creates a new identity
+- Create a new identity
 ```bash
 $ dfx identity new [OPTIONS] <NEW_IDENTITY>
 ```
-- selects a prefered identity
+- Select a prefered identity
 ```bash
 $ dfx identity use [OPTIONS] <IDENTITY>
 ```